ymollard/python-advanced-slides/exercises.md

 ---
 ## Part 6: Tests your package with `pytest`

 - 6.1.
-Install your own library in the venv with pip
+Install `pytest` with pip
 - 6.2.
-Install `pytest` with pip
+Create independant test files `tests/<module>.py` for each module of your package
 - 6.3.
-Create independant test files `tests/<module>.py` for each module of your package
+As a first step, modify `sys.path` in test files so that pytest is able to locate and import your `account` package (*)
 - 6.4.
-As a first step, modify `sys.path` in test files so that pytest is able to locate and import your package
-- 6.5.
 With the documentation of [`pytest`](https://docs.pytest.org/), implement unit tests for your classes and run the tests with pytest

+(*) *Note:This workaround is not ideal since this path is different on each system, and the situation will be fixed once the package will be made installable in Part 7.*

 ---
 ## Part 7: Automate package building and testing with `tox`

 `sys.path` is a nice fix to import libraries locally but it cannot be generalized since paths are not generic. especially if it is to be done against several Python versions. `tox` is the answer.

 - 6.1.
-Create and fill in a basic [`setup.py`](https://packaging.python.org/tutorials/packaging-projects/#configuring-metadata) for your project (*)
+Make your package installable: Create and fill [`setup.py`](https://packaging.python.org/tutorials/packaging-projects/#configuring-metadata) for your project (*)

 - 6.1.
 Install [tox](https://tox.readthedocs.io/en/latest/) with pip

 - 6.3.
-Create a basic `tox.ini` so that your packaged is built and tested both with Python 3.8 and 3.9.
+Create a basic `tox.ini` so that your packaged is built and tested both with e.g. Python 3.8 and 3.9 (or any Python version available on your system)

 - 6.4.
 Run tox and make sure all tests pass in both environments

-(*) *Note:* `pip install . --editable` may be used so that the installed package points to your dev directory.
-This is handy for the dev stage (but `tox` is even better).
+(*) *Note: `pip install . --editable` may be used so that the installed package points to your dev directory.
+This is handy for the dev stage (but `tox` is even better).*

 ---
 ## Part 8: Distribute your package to TestPyPi (cf [doc](https://packaging.python.org/tutorials/packaging-projects/))